zerozero-username/bash-scripts/README.md

 # bash-scripts
-A repository to store all the bash scripts I've made
+> A repository I created to store all the bash scripts I've done.
+May get bigger with time!